These healthy oatmeal raisin cookies should be on your baking list. They're deliciously chewy with crispy edges and plenty of crunch to each bite.

 It's simple, really.
 So let's have a look.

-STEP 1: Add all dry ingredients to a large bowl.
-Stir to combine until all add-ons are well divided into the rolled oats.
+Step Two (Picture 2 above) - Stir to combine until all add-ons are well divided into the rolled oats.

-STEP 4: Now, add the wet ingredients to the dry ingredients.
-Stir well until every dry component is sufficiently coated, and you'll have a sticky rolled oat mixture.
+Step Six (Picture 6 above) - Stir well until every dry component is sufficiently coated, and you'll have a sticky rolled oat mixture.

 - Whatever sweetener you use, always check after 20 to 25 minutes of baking.